Build a Virtual Disk Image¶

 Each vmdisk

-element can be further customized via the following optional
+element can be further customized using optional

 attributes: